-- A. Establish recovery residences using Level III/IV NARR standards (see Attachment H); - B. Show evidence that the recovery residences meet Level III/IV NARR standards including administration, operational, and physical environment;3 - C. Establish a screening policy to determine eligibility for the program (I.e., District resident and has an OUD or STUD). - D. Provide recovery support in all operated recovery residences that are in alignment with Level III/IV NARR standards; - E. Show evidence of being a good neighbor in alignment with Level III/IV NARR standards for all operated recovery residences (i.e., attendance at neighborhood meetings, responding to complaints from neighbors, have a system in place to get feedback from neighbors); - F. Ensure fulfillment of key positions for each residence: Resident Monitor and Care Manager(s). - i.
-One Resident Monitor lives on site and oversees the day-to-day actions of the resident and earns at least the minimum wage of \$17.00 per hour plus room.
+- A. Establish recovery residences using Level III/IV NARR standards (see Attachment H); - B. Show evidence that the recovery residences meet Level III/IV NARR standards including administration, operational, and physical environment;3 - C. Establish a screening policy to determine eligibility for the program (i.e., District resident and has an OUD or STUD). - D. Provide recovery support in all operated recovery residences that are in alignment with Level III/IV NARR standards; - E. Show evidence of being a good neighbor in alignment with Level III/IV NARR standards for all operated recovery residences (i.e., attendance at neighborhood meetings, responding to complaints from neighbors, have a system in place to get feedback from neighbors); - F. Ensure fulfillment of key positions for each residence: Resident Monitor and Care Manager(s). - i.
+One Resident Monitor lives on site and oversees the day-to-day actions of the resident and earns at least the minimum wage of \$17.00 per hour (\$17.50 in July 2024) plus room.
 This role will work directly with the care manager(s) and residents.
-Individual should have a minimum of one year experience working with individuals with OUD/STUD. - G. Care Manager(s) develops 6-month recovery plans in partnerships with residents, provides intensive care management for the residents in a residence, works with the Resident Monitor, conducts room inspections, reviews resident progress, and ensures residents are linked to treatment and recovery support services.
-Individual(s) should have a minimum of one year experience working with individuals with individuals with OUD/STUD. - H. Establish housing policies and procedures that outline the house operations and residents daily expectations. - Partner with STUD/OUD treatment and care management providers in the District of Columbia to screen and recruit residents and create a recruitment plan within two weeks of receiving grant award. - J. Ensure that each residence has only 4 to 10 residents with a designated bedroom. - K. Ensure each Recovery Residence promotes harm reduction and includes naloxone on site.
+Individual should have a minimum of one year experience working with individuals with OUD/STUD. - G. Care Manager(s) develops 6-month recovery plans in partnerships with residents, provides intensive care management for the residents, works with the Resident Monitor, conducts room inspections, reviews resident progress, and ensures residents are linked to treatment and recovery support services.
+Individual(s) should have a minimum of one year experience working with individuals with individuals with OUD/STUD. - H. Establish housing policies and procedures that outline the house operations and residents daily expectations. - I. Partner with DBH-Certified SUD treatment and care management providers in the District of Columbia to screen and recruit residents and create a recruitment plan within two weeks of receiving grant award. - J. Ensure that each residence has only 4 to 10 residents with a designated bedroom (can be shared) that includes a closet, window, and/or partition.